brian-kephart/camaleon_sitemap_customizer/README.md

 - Exclude all **tag** list pages.
 - Exclude post url for page designated as the homepage.
 For example, if you have a page called '/index' that you have set as your homepage in the site settings, the sitemap will list the same page at 'http://yoursite.com/' and 'http://yoursite.com/index'.
 This option allows you to avoid the duplicate listing.

-This plugin (as of version 0.3.0) also adds an option to each post for exclusion from the sitemap.
+This plugin also adds an option to each post for exclusion from the sitemap.
 This is accessible via the regular post editor, rather than in the plugin settings.

 ## Installation
 Add this line to your application's Gemfile: